crespohector/System-Design-Lecture-In-Mod-7/W21D4/data_format.md

 2. Serialization Performance: Serializing an object into a JSON string is also faster than producing an XML Document.
 3. Payload Size: JSON format also results in a smaller payload size (sometimes significant) than XML, further making data transmission quicker and less costly than XML.
 4. Server Load: The strain on the server is actually noticable when comparing the memory footprints for serialization / deserialization processes and also in the simple fact that with JSON, there is less data to even process in the first place!
 5. Human Aspect: A JSON serialized object is VERY close to a python dictionary or javascript object when we recieve it!!
+As an engineer, we want to work with more straightforward data types.